raahii/infogan-pytorch/README.md

 This is a pytorch implementation of [InfoGAN](https://papers.nips.cc/paper/6399-infogan-interpretable-representation-learning-by-information-maximizing-generative-adversarial-nets).

-I decided to make this repository public by following reasons.

-- This includes cleaner codes and architecture than others.
+This repository has the following features that others do not have:

+- Highly customizable.
+  - You can use this for your own dataset, settings.
+  - Most parameters including the latent variable design can be customized by editing the yaml config file.

+- OK clean, structured codes
   - This is totally my personal point of view. :wink:

-- The codes are highly customizable, so you can use more generically.
-  - Most parameters including the latent variable design can be customized by editing the yaml config file.

 - Tensorborad is available by default.